Willibrord: Veneration

 Willibrord died on 7 November 739 at the age of 81, and according to his wish, was buried in Echternach.
-He was quickly judged to be a saint.
-Willibrord wells, which skirted his missionary routes, were visited by the people, to solicit the healing of various nervous diseases, especially of children.
+He was quickly canonized as a saint.
+Willibrord wells, which lay along his missionary routes, were visited by individuals seeking healing from various nervous diseases, particularly in children.

-In the Catholic Church his feast day is celebrated on 7 November outside England, but on 29 November in England, by order of Pope Leo XIII.
+In the Catholic Church, his feast day is celebrated on 7 November outside England, but on 29 November in England, by order of Pope Leo XIII.
 Willibrord is honoured in the Church of England and in the Episcopal Church (US) on 7 November.

 Numerous miracles and relics have been attributed to him.
 On one occasion, the transport of his relics was celebrated thus: "the five bishops in full pontificals assisted; engaged in the dance were 2 Swiss guards, 16 standard-bearers, 3,045 singers, 136 priests, 426 musicians, 15,085 dancers, and 2,032 players".
 A dancing procession continues to be held in Echternach every year on Whit Tuesday, and attracts thousands of participants and an equal number of spectators, to honour the memory of a saint who is often called the apostle of the Benelux countries (Belgium, the Netherlands, and Luxembourg).